 Enjoy a full afternoon navigation to look for whales and dolphins.
 The waters of the Galapagos form the second largest marine reserve in the world and are very rich in wildlife.
 Navigate form Floreana to Isabela Island while looking for these fascinating creatures, which are commonly seen in this area.
 Top off the afternoon with the impressive landscapes of Isabela and the Cerro Azul volcano.

-After breakfast, step ashore at Punta Moreno onto a superb pahoehoe lava flow surrounded by giant shield volcanoes.
+Arrive at Isabela, after breakfast step ashore at Punta Moreno onto a superb pahoehoe lava flow surrounded by giant shield volcanoes.
 From here do a short hike to a lagoon where flamingos are usually present.

 In the afternoon, disembark at Urbina Bay onto a black sand beach which is a nesting site for green sea turtles.
 Take a brief hike inland in search of land iguanas and giant tortoises (seasonal) that migrate to and from the highlands.
 At the beach, admire the remains of a geological uplift exposing coral heads and marine fossils and if the sea conditions and timing are favorable, you can snorkel in these waters.